How Much to Tip the Moving Crew

 Moving can be hectic, stressful, disastrous and physically straining.
 Sometimes it might be devastating when bulky and valuable belongings are moved unprofessionally.
 When moving fragile items like antique furniture and lamps, hefty pieces, glassware and valuable delicate paintings it is imperative for you to consider hiring professional movers.

-Most people find themselves in a dilemma when they have to decide on the amount to tip movers after the job is done.
-In any case, if the job is done well, make an effort to tip the movers for their hard work.
+Many people find themselves in a dilemma when they have to decide on the amount to tip movers after the job is done.

 Even when they decide to tip, people find themselves pondering questions like: